-The Nominating and Corporate Governance Committee is composed of two directors: Dr. Cha and Mr. Molineaux.
+The Nominating and Corporate Governance Committee is currently composed of three directors: Mr. Molineaux, Mr. Humphries and Mr. Powell.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Nominating and Corporate Governance Committee met three times during 2015.
-The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and www.aclarixtx.com.
+The Nominating and Corporate Governance Committee met one time during 2016.
+The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on the Company's website and